zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/gcp/_index.md

 ## Install

-If you used an account file above, you will have to configure the PX installation arguments to access this file by way of it's environmnet variables.
-In the installation arguments for PX, pass in the location of this file via the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
+If you used an account file above, you will have to configure the Portworx installation arguments to access this file by way of it's environmnet variables.
+In the installation arguments for Portworx, pass in the location of this file via the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
 For example, use `-e GOOGLE_APPLICATION_CREDENTIALS=/etc/pwx/gcp.json`.

 If you installing on Kuberenetes, you can use a secret to mount `/etc/pwx/gcp.json` into the Portworx Daemonset and then expose `GOOGLE_APPLICATION_CREDENTIALS` as an env in the Daemonset.